Man with a Memory

-Man with a Memory is the second studio album by American country music artist Joe Nichols.
-It was released on July 23, 2002 by Universal South Records.
-It produced four singles on the Billboard Hot Country Songs chart: "The Impossible", "Brokenheartsville" (his first Number One), "She Only Smokes When She Drinks" and "Cool to Be a Fool".
-It is certified platinum by the RIAA as shipping one million copies in the United States and received a Grammy nomination for Best Country Album.
+Man with a Memory is the second studio album and major-label debut by American country music artist Joe Nichols.
+It was released on July 23, 2002, by Universal South Records.
+The album was produced by long-time session guitarist Brent Rowan as his first production credit.

+Four singles were released: "The Impossible", "Brokenheartsville" (his first number one), "She Only Smokes When She Drinks", and "Cool to Be a Fool".
+It was certified platinum by the RIAA on August 17, 2017, and received a Grammy nomination for Best Country Album in 2003.